aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/save-csv-tsv-and-txt/trim-leading-blank-rows-and-columns-while-exporting-spreadsheets-to-csv-format/_index.md

 ## **Possible Usage Scenarios**

 Sometimes, your Excel or CSV file has leading blank columns or rows.
-For example, consider this line
+For example, consider this line:

 {{< highlight javascript >}}